 Mulches and Row Covers

-Mulch is any material (natural or artificial) that is used to cover the surface of the soil and modify the soil environment.
+Mulch is any material (natural or artificial) used to cover the soil’s surface and modify the soil environment.
 Natural mulches include bark, wood chips, straw, manure, compost, or sawdust.
 Artificial or synthetic mulches include plastics, paper, or foils.
 Row covers are materials that cover plants and create an altered environment around them.

-The advantage associated with mulches and row covers is to create conditions that improve the growth of the crop.
-Some of the more common benefits of mulches and row covers are significant temperature modification, more efficient water use, reduced fertilizer losses, improved weed and insect management, and reduced fruit losses due to rots.
+The advantage associated with mulches and row covers is to creating conditions that improve the crop’s growth.
+Some common benefits of mulches and row covers are significant temperature modification, more efficient water use, reduced fertilizer losses, improved weed and insect management, and reduced fruit losses due to rots.

 Mulches

 The most popular mulches used in agriculture are clear and black polyethylene (plastic) films.
-Clear plastic is used where higher soil temperatures are needed early in the season for crops like cucumbers, melons, and sweet corn.
-Soil temperatures are generally 10°F warmer under clear than black plastic and 15-20°F warmer than bare soil.
+Use clear plastic when needing higher soil temperatures early in the season for crops like cucumbers, melons, and sweet corn.
+Soil temperatures are generally 10 °F warmer under clear than black plastic and 15 °F to 20 °F warmer than bare soil.
 This extra warmth usually results in high yields for early spring-planted crops.
 One disadvantage associated with clear plastic is the need for good weed control under the mulch.
-Often, soil fumigation is used in conjunction with clear plastic to better manage weeds, diseases, and insects.
+Often, soil fumigation is used in conjunction with clear plastic to manage weeds, diseases, and insects better.

 There are many different mulch colors and compositions available for use.
-Black is the most common color, but there are instances where green 'IRT' mulches are used where soil temperatures need to be warmer.
+Black is the most common color, but there are instances where green “IRT” mulches are used where soil temperatures need to be warmer.
 Silver or aluminized mulches have been shown to repel certain insect pests (aphids, thrips).
-In cloudy areas, red mulches reflect more light back into the plants which increases productivity.
-In the heat of summer, white mulches reflect heat and soils stay cooler.
-Regardless of the mulch color, to obtain the soil temperature benefits, lay the mulch 3 to 6 days before planting.
+In cloudy areas, red mulches reflect more light back into the plants, which increases productivity.
+In the heat of summer, white mulches reflect heat, and soils stay cooler.
+Lay the mulch 3 to 6 days before planting to obtain soil temperature benefits.
 If you fumigate under clear mulch, allow 21 days for fumigants to dissipate before planting.

-In a typical mulching operation, a 3- or 4-foot-wide mulch plus drip irrigation tape are laid at the same time.
-Mulches will work with furrow irrigation so long as furrows and plants are very close to the plastic edge so young plants can access the water.
+In a typical mulching operation, a 3- or 4-foot-wide mulch plus drip irrigation tape are laid simultaneously.
+Mulches will work with furrow irrigation so long as furrows and plants are very close to the plastic edge, allowing young plants access to the water.

 Other options are photodegradable and biodegradable plastic mulches.
-These usually cost more than regular plastic films but the difference may be offset by reduced disposal costs.
+These usually cost more than regular plastic films but reduced disposal costs may offset the difference.
 Over time, sunlight causes photodegradable mulches to become brittle and break down.
 One disadvantage of the degradable mulches is that small pieces of film tear off and are blown around by the wind.
 In addition, they are weakened by soil microorganisms in high soil moisture and temperatures.
 One advantage is that they can be incorporated into the soil at the end of the growing season.

 After the mulch has been removed from the field, dispose of used plastic in an environmentally appropriate manner.
-Regulations on disposal vary, so contact your local solid waste authority for recommended methods of disposal.
-Some plastics can be recycled and specific programs for recycling agricultural plastics may be available.
+Regulations on disposal vary, so contact your local solid waste authority for recommended disposal methods.
+Some plastics can be recycled, and specific programs for recycling agricultural plastics may be available.
 Consult with your state authorities to learn the specifics of plastics disposal.

 Organic mulches (straw, sawdust, bark, etc.) reduce soil temperatures, improve soil moisture control, and help reduce soil erosion (wind or water).
-If the organic mulch is applied thickly (>2 inches), good weed control is reported.
+Achieve good weed control by applying organic mulch thickly (>2 inches).
 Organic mulches are often bulky, hard to apply, and may be difficult to source.
 There have been instances where insect (slugs, cutworms, etc.) and rodent damage occurs when using organic mulches.
-Organic wind breaks are commonly used to provide plant protection during establishment and can be used with plastic mulches.
+Organic windbreaks are commonly used to provide plant protection during establishment and can be used with plastic mulches.

 Row Covers